Frequently Asked Questions

 WHEN WILL THE STUDY BE COMPLETED?

-The study is expected to take approximately 12 months, and should be completed in spring 2019.
+The study is expected to take approximately 15 months, and should be completed in June 2019.

 HOW WILL THE STUDY CONSIDER FUTURE DEVELOPMENT?

-The study team is working closely with the Rapid City Planning Department and will seek input from developers to understand the types of development that could occur in east Rapid City.
-Traffic generated by future development will be modeled and recommendations will account for this added traffic.
+The study team is working closely with the Rapid City Planning Department and will seek input from developers to understand the types of development that could occur in East Rapid City.
+Traffic generated by future development has been projected and improvement recommendations will account for this added traffic.

 WHAT IS BEING DONE TO ADDRESS ENVIRONMENTAL ISSUES?